zhhp1001/English_Pickup/README.md

 **elicit**

-> If you elicit a response or a reaction, you da or say something which makes other people respond or react.
+> If you elicit a response or a reaction, you do or say something which makes other people respond or react.
 >
 > - That's accessing a non-existing page **elicits a segment fault**.

+**This begs the question**, "How do we find things?"

+> 这引出了一个问题